BASTAcode/BASTA/run_feature/README.md

 ## Configuration

-1. Stellar Grid
+1. Stellar grid

 Download the BaSTI isochrone grid if not already available:

     BASTAdownload iso

-2. Input Files
+2. Input files

 We provide three XML input files in run_feature/input_files/, built from templates in input_files/templates/: